cgrossde/ember-cli-inplace-edit/README.md

 # Ember.js addon: Inplace edit

 ember-inplace-edit is a small addon to add inplace editing capabilities to you views.
+This is a qick adaption to ember-cli.

 ## Installation

-Download `inplace_field_view.js.coffee` and require it in your project.
-This file contains a couple of Ember view which may be serperated in later version.
+Download the JS-Files and place them in your view-folder, DONE :)

 ## Usage

 **TextField**

     <div class="row description">
-      {{view App.InplaceTextField contentBinding="title"}}
+      {{view "inplace-text-field" contentBinding="title"}}
     </div>

 `title` is an attribute in your currently used scope, which is usally a model.